Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

-It had been about two weeks after we had rescued Lady Kaguya, and things were seemingly getting back to normal.
+It had been about two weeks after we rescued Lady Kaguya, and things were seemingly getting back to normal.
 Katsys and I had just exited a meeting discussing the future of Sanshiro.
 After the Thunder Phoenix was defeated, the guards scoured the area to round up the surviving members of the clan.
 Interestingly, the underground dungeon seemed to be fully intact despite being located right under where the summoned being appeared.
-Looks like Lady Kaguya was being held there to protect her from Zhao’s final resort.
+Lady Kaguya was likely being held there to protect her from Zhao’s final resort.

 As the guards cleared away the rubble leading to the entrance, they could hear pained groans and grunting from within.
 I quickly walked away with a forced expression screaming, ‘I know nothing!’

 Still, the summoning of the Thunder Phoenix had come to a surprise to all of us.
 We had no clue that something like that had been held as their final trump card.
 For that reason, the clan members who hadn’t been involved with the ritual had been sent past the gates where they could escape from its reach.
 Zhao had the intention of leaving only those for the summoning, which was no wonder that the clan grounds felt so unguarded.
-Not even the other family heads had known ahead of time, but rather, they simply followed the orders of their head.
+Not even the other family heads had known ahead of time, but rather, they simply followed the orders of their leader.

 The families that were part of the Thunder Phoenix Clan were, of course, punished and stripped of their power.
 Lady Kaguya quickly reorganized the remaining families under her and designated new lords for the regions that had suddenly become unmanaged.
 It was apparent to me that the country would be perfectly fine with her at the helm.